 - 1. Radiation: Radiation Exposure on Earth - 2.
 Radiation Damage in Living Organisms: Modeling Radiation-Damaged DNA - 3.
 Protection from Radiation: Space Weather Forecasting - 4.
-Applications to Life on Earth: Radiation as a Tool
+Applications to Life on Earth: Radiation as a Tool radiation (for more information, see http://hacd.jsc.nasa.gov/ projects/space radiation.cfm).

-The major goal of NASA's Space Radiation Project is to enable human exploration of space without exceeding an acceptable level of risk from exposure to space radiation (for more information, see http://hacd.jsc.nasa.gov/projects/space_radiation.cfm).
 Space radiation is distinct from common terrestrial forms of radiation.
 Our magnetosphere protects us from significant exposure to radiation from the sun and from space.
 Radiation that is emitted from the sun is comprised of fluctuating levels of high-energy protons.
 Space radiation consists of low levels of heavy charged particles.
-High-energy protons and charged particles can damage both shielding materials and biological systems.
+Highenergy protons and charged particles can damage both shielding materials and biological systems.
 The amount, or dose, of space radiation is typically low, but the effects are cumulative.
 Solar activity fluctuates, and so the risk of exposure increases with the amount of time spent in space.
 Therefore there is significant concern for long-term human space travel.
 Possible health risks include cancer, damage to the central nervous system, cataracts, risk of acute radiation sickness, and hereditary effects.
-Because there is limited data on human response to space radiation.
-NASA supports research to analyze biological effects at ground-based research facilities where the space radiation environment can be simulated.
+Because there is limited data on human response to space radiation, scientists have developed methods to estimate the risk.
+This is based on theoretical calculations and biological experimentation.
+NASA supports research to analyze biological effects at groundbased research facilities where the space radiation environment can be simulated.
 Research performed at these facilities is helping us to understand and reduce the risk for astronauts to develop biological effects from space radiation, to ensure proper measurement of the doses received by astronauts on the International Space Station (ISS) and in future spacecraft, and to develop advanced materials that improve radiation shielding for future long-duration space exploration on the Moon and possibly on Mars.